heckman/book-of-integrals/README.md

 # Book of Integrals

-Solutions to some common integrals—a study aid for MATH 110B: Calculus II at CCSF.
+Solutions to some common integrals&mdash;a study aid for MATH 110B: Calculus II at CCSF.

-The integrals are numbered corresponding to the reference pages of Stewart's Calculus Early transcendentals, 8th edition.
+The integrals are numbered corresponding to the reference pages of our textbook: Stewart's Calculus Early transcendentals, 8th edition.

-There is a table of the first 11 integrals, which we are permitted to use without explanation.
+There is also a table of the integrals that appear on page 403 of our textbook, which we are permitted to use without explanation.

-So far solutions are included to the integrals numbered

-- 12 to 21
-- 63 to 66
-- 71 and 72
-- 82 and 83
-- 92
-- 96 and 97
-- 100 and 102

-## Output
+## Build

+Files in the build directory may not be current.

 ## Index

-To generate the index of integrands, run `./list-integrals > integral-list.tex`.
+After adding or removing any integrals, regenerate the index: run `./list-integrals > integral-list.tex`.

+TODO: automate this.

 ## LaTeX

 This is written in LaTeX, which I'm fairly new to, so it's a bit of a mess.

-## WARNING:
+## WARNING

 These solutions might very well be wrong!